Irish Bacon and Cabbage

 Preparation:

-Remove from the heat and add the carrots, leek, garlic, parsley and thyme
+heat.
+Remove from the heat and add the carrots, leek, garlic, parsley

-Strain the marinade, reserving the liquid and vegetables separately.
-Discard
+marinade.
+Strain the marinade, reserving the liquid and vegetables

-skillet, heat 2 tablespoons of the oil until almost smoking.
-Add half of the
+large skillet, heat 2 tablespoons of the oil until almost smoking.
+Add

-ribs and cook over moderately high heat until well browned, about 4 minutes
+half of the ribs and cook over moderately high heat until well browned,

 4. Pour off all but 1 tablespoon of fat from the skillet.
 Add the reserved

+minutes.
 Spoon the vegetables over the ribs.
-Add the marinade to the skillet and bring
+Add the marinade to the

 Top